VanshL356/hurricane-ian-housing-resilience/README.md

 4. State
 5. 24-month pre-Ian housing return

-Recent housing-market dynamics were more informative than most static socioeconomic characteristics.
+Recent housing-market dynamics were more informative than most static economic characteristics.

 This suggests that the market's trajectory entering the event contained substantial information about subsequent resilience.